rtre84/webdev-exer/README.md

-Modified Quixey web development exercise answers
+Modified Quixey Web Development Exercise Answers
 ================================================

 * [About this repo](#about-this-repo)